 Multiple web-based technologies are constantly being stitched together, updated and improved; content is being added at a furious rate.
 As customers and employees become more mobile in every sense, it's all designed to make the modern company more agile, more productive and yet, as safe to deal with as it ever was.
 This digital platform is quietly becoming the core of the modern corporation and with few employees equipped to handle the commercial challenges, technical challenges and furious pace of change, the digital platform manager has moved to centre stage.

 The complexity of digital platform management shows no signs of abating as organisations look for ever more sophisticated ways to offer products and services to ever more demanding customers.
-Hanzo Archives continues to develop the tools and technologies required to capture, record and archive high value content that will otherwise be lost in the headlong rush to innovate.
+Hanzo continues to develop the tools and technologies required to capture, record and archive high value dynamic web content that will otherwise be lost in the headlong rush to innovate.
 If you'd like to know more about how Hanzo Archives has helped organisations deal with the challenges of digital platform management, please get in touch.